 Whatever space you’re adding more storage to, triple measure it before you buy anything like wood for shelves, racks, or boxes.
 Make sure the storage products you want to add will fit into the space so they’re easy for you to get at.
 Make a note of the measurements so you have them with you when you go to the DIY store and can make sure you’re choosing the right products for the amount of room you have.

-Clearly label boxes as you store things away so you know exactly what’s in what box and can easily find what you’re looking for.
+We Buy Any House suggest clearly labelling boxes as you store things away so you know exactly what’s in what box and can easily find what you’re looking for.
 Invest in a label maker.
 Using labels makes your organising efforts and your storage look polished and professional.
 If you don’t have a label maker, you can make good labels with note cards, sharpies, and some tape.

 Use a rented storage space

 While you’re working on adding more storage space, you might find that you still have more items to store than you have room for.
 Renting a storage unit for large items like furniture or rarely used items can be the best bet.
 Storage units can be especially useful if you’re moving home, you’ve recently downsized, or have adult children returning home.

 There’s no point in continually taking up space storing items that never see the light of day.
 Whilst organising your storage be sure to declutter at the same time and ask yourself whether you really need the items you are storing, or whether it’s better for someone else to have them and make use of them.